Nestle, Danone hikes may put them on France's inflation radar

 Top U.S. and European investors have been flagging their concerns about high prices to consumer goods companies, with Janus Henderson going so far as to cut some stakes it holds and shorting food makers it believes are at risk of losing customers.

-Consumers had not "really weakened yet" despite the downtrading, "but now, savings are starting to dissipate," said Gaurav Gooptu, a managing director in BNP Paribas' investment banking team.
+Consumers had not "really weakened yet" despite some downtrading to cheaper ranges, "but now, savings are starting to dissipate," said Gaurav Gooptu, a managing director in BNP Paribas' investment banking team.

 Nestle, Danone prices rise more than 10% in France Nestle, Danone prices rise more than 10% in France https://tmsnrt.rs/46V2oi9

 (Reporting by Richa Naidu.
 Additional reporting by Sybille de La Hamaide.
-Editing by Matt Scuffham and Sharon Singleton)
+Editing by Matt Scuffham, Sharon Singleton and Mark Potter)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +44 755 755 9587;))